 When Jaws hit movie theaters in 1975, there hadn't been many other movies to feature sharks as the predominant villain.
 Jaws presented its antagonist, a great white shark, as an unstoppable killing machine.
 It was emotionless and evil, pretty much the perfect villain.

 While the movie brought in three Academy Awards, and was even nominated for best picture, this popularity spelled bad news for the world shark population, particularly great whites.
-Sharks were not well understood by the general public and, because the movie was loosely based on true events, it sent people into a panic.
+Sharks were not well understood by the general public and, because Jaws was based on true events (although loosely), it sent people into a panic.
 Could killer sharks be lurking at the local beach?
 People weren't taking any chances, dealing a blow to many beach communities.

 Jaws made many beachgoers frightened of shark attacks but, as The Florida Museum point out, it was an outsized fear: